Cedar Point Elementary Professional School Counselors

-In the month of April, the counselors will teach the 4 H Safe at Home Safe Alone program to students in 4th grade.
+In April-May, the counselors will teach the 4 H Safe at Home Safe Alone program to students in 4th grade.
 Staying home alone is a family decision.
 This program prepares students to act responsibly when they are ready to be home alone for short periods of time.
 (Supervision Guideline: Ages 9-11 no more than 1.5 hours alone-days only)

 Support you child's learning and success in school

 There are many ways you can support your child's learning and school.
 Here are a few ideas: